bpradipt/sevabrata/README.md

 # Sevabrata Foundation Website

-A modern, responsive website for the Sevabrata Foundation - a non-profit organization dedicated to providing medical assistance to underprivileged families.
+A modern, responsive website for the Sevabrata Foundation - a non-profit organization dedicated to providing medical assistance and education support to underprivileged families.

 ## Features